 The Office of Clinical Experiences coordinates placements for candidates in our teacher preparation programs.
-We maintain positive collaborative relationships between USC's educator preparation programs and over one hundred forty P-12 schools in Columbia and surrounding communities.
+We maintain positive collaborative relationships between UofSC's educator preparation programs and over 140 P-12 schools in 33 districts in Columbia and surrounding communities.
 Learn more.

 About Partnership Sites and Professional Development Schools

-All of our partner schools that work with teacher candidates fall into one of two models: Partnership Sites and Professional Development Schools.
+All of our partner schools fall into one of two models: Partnership Sites and Professional Development Schools.
 Each model has its own levels of input from both the schools and the university, but both models rely on a shared commitment to improved teaching and learning.
 Partnership Sites and Professional Development Schools are identified through discussions between university and school district personnel, with the following criteria serving as the basis for selection: